jcu-eresearch/JCU-HPC/_episodes/09-hpc-architecture.md

 - "We can control who has access to our files / folders with `chmod`"
 - "Small tasks only on login node, need to use `qsub` to access 'compute' nodes"
 ---

+### What is an HPC?

+HPC stands for High Performance Computer, which is something of a misnomer.
+What do I mean by this?
+Well, the HPC isn't just one computer, it's more analogous to think of it as many small computers which are interconnected but share the same filesystem.
+Why is this important?

+1. Resources are shared (storage, computer processing), but can be allocated using a queueing system.